AltCampus/AC-JS-data-structure/old/Ex2-assignment-level-1.md

 // your code goes here
 ```

-- Go to this [link](https://awoiaf.westeros.org/index.php/List_of_characters) and choose any charactor you like and click on the link.
-For example [Arya Stark](https://awoiaf.westeros.org/index.php/Arya_Stark)
+- Go to this [link](https://awoiaf.westeros.org/index.php/List_of_characters) and choose any charactor you like and click on the link.If you don't know the charaters use this [Arya Stark](https://awoiaf.westeros.org/index.php/Arya_Stark)

 ```js
 // your code goes here